Credible takeaways

 Balance transfer credit cards and personal loans aren’t the only options for refinancing credit card debt.
 These alternatives could also aid in refinancing:

-• Home equity-based financing: A home equity loan is a type of installment loan that uses your home’s equity as collateral to secure the loan.
-A secured loan carries less risk for lenders, so rates tend to be lower than on personal loans.
+- Home equity-based financing: A home equity loan is a type of installment loan that uses your home’s equity as collateral to secure the loan.
+A secured loan carries less risk for lenders, so rates tend to be lower than on unsecured loans.
 However, you’ll need to have sufficient equity in your home — lenders often limit the combined total of all loans on a property to 80% of its value.
 And, since the loan is secured by your home, you could lose it if you can’t make payments.

-• Credit counseling: If you’ve identified holes in your approach to money management that are contributing to credit card debt — or if you don’t have a money management plan or budget in place — a nonprofit credit counseling agency could help you get a handle on your finances and develop a debt repayment plan.
+- Credit counseling: If you’ve identified holes in your approach to money management that are contributing to credit card debt — or if you don’t have a money management plan or budget in place — a nonprofit credit counseling agency could help you get a handle on your finances and develop a debt management plan.
 The National Foundation for Credit Counseling offers free and low-cost services to address multiple aspects of managing credit card debt.

 Related Articles: